What is a Judeo-Christian?

-To properly answer this question, we must look at the background information:
+To properly answer this question, we must first look at the background information:

-This is why many of the Jews were so thrown off by the New Covenant.
-The earliest followers of Jesus (ALL of whom were Jews) very quickly began to understand how all the prophecies of the First Covenant applied to their experiences with Jesus and the Holy Spirit; they viewed everything that was happening to them as the release of the New Covenant within the confines of Judaism.
-Even Simon Peter was bewildered, however, when God released the Holy Spirit on a Roman Gentile family who believed in God but was not following the Law of Moses.
+This is why many of the Jews were so thrown off by the New Covenant inaugurated by the death, resurrection, and priesthood of Jesus.
+The earliest followers of Jesus (ALL of whom were Jews) very quickly began to understand how all the prophecies of the Sinai Covenant applied to their experiences with Jesus and the Holy Spirit; they viewed everything that was happening to them as the release of the New Covenant within the confines of Judaism.
+Even Simon Peter was bewildered, however, when God released the Holy Spirit on a Roman Gentile family who believed in God but was not following the oral traditions surrounding the mitzvot of the Torah.
 It was as if God Himself was tossing His own requirements aside.
-A debate ensued: on one side, the pro-Jewish Covenant group could not separate from circumcision and adherence to the Law as signs of God’s covenant.
+A debate ensued: on one side, the pro-proselyte conversion group could not separate from oral tradition as the standard of God’s covenant.

-On the other hand, the Holy Spirit Himself clearly chose to rest on these Gentile people the same way He had on the Jewish believers in Jesus, showing no partiality as to their national origin or practice of Jewish ritual; why should they be required to suddenly start obeying the mitzvot if God had accepted them without doing so?
-Consequently, these all-Jewish leaders of early Christianity came up with a compromise at what became known as the Council of Jerusalem: they asked that the Gentile believers in Jesus abstain from sexual immorality, meat that was sacrificed to idols, meat from animals that were strangled, and from eating blood, which created a whole new class of person: the Gentile Christian.
-(These ideas were taken from the so-called 'Noahide Laws', the observance of which many Jews believe are the requirement for Gentiles to be considered righteous).
+On the other hand, the Holy Spirit Himself clearly chose to rest on these Gentile people the same way He had on the Jewish believers in Jesus, showing no partiality as to their national origin or practice of Jewish ritual; why should they be required to undergo proselyte conversion if God had accepted them without doing so?
+Consequently, these all-Jewish leaders of early Christianity came up with a compromise at what became known as the Council of Jerusalem (see Acts 15): they asked that the Gentile believers in Jesus abstain from sexual immorality, meat that was sacrificed to idols, meat from animals that were strangled, and from eating blood, which was a minimal starting point from which these Gentiles would learn about YHWH.
+(These ideas appeared to be taken from the so-called 'Noahide Laws', the observance of which many Jews believe are the requirement for Gentiles to be considered righteous).

 - ...is not like the First Covenant in that there are no more blood sacrifices, special methods for approaching God, or atonement rituals performed for uncleanness, because Jesus Himself became the perfect sacrifice once for all time.

-- ...internalizes the moral values of the Law of Moses by relationship with God as our Father, activated through our acceptance of Jesus, and empowered by the Holy Spirit as opposed to simply presenting the values as the standard of living.
+- ...internalizes the moral values of the Torah as written in the first five books of the Bible by relationship with God as our Father, activated through our acceptance of Jesus, and empowered by the Holy Spirit as opposed to simply presenting the values as the standard of living.
 In short, God takes that standard and He Himself works to produce them in us.

 - ...is a covenant where all persons can have the same knowledge of God, because Jesus Himself has become our Eternal High Priest; no more priests are needed.